Seiðr/Fornsed or "Norse Shamanism"

 Human Roles

-The roles of human beings in this cosmology: the Volva (or ‘Sibyll’, Prophetess), Gode and gydja: the local spiritual leaders.
-The male “gode” was also chief as there was no division between religion and government.
+The roles of human beings in this cosmology: the Völva (or ‘Sibyll', Prophetess), Goði and Gyðja: the local spiritual leaders.
+The male “gode” was also chieftain, as there was no division between religion and government at that time.

 The concept of the spiritual warrior in Norse Lore and the teachings of both Tyr and Odin